The West York Highway Department office will be moved to the borough because of a resident complaint about the facility not meeting borough code.

 Councilman Shane Louthian asked Mummert if he served on council when the highway department had the same conditions and Mummert said yes.

-Also, Mummert complained earlier that the borough does not have a
+Also, Mummert complained earlier that the borough does not have a leaf collector box and needs to procure one soon.

 Love said the borough could purchase a solid metal box for about $4,000, or he could make a box out of collapsible wood and that can be folded and stored easily.